Essay on NPA – Non Performing Assets- A Nightmare For Banks ( Causes and Solution)

 Causes Of The Problem In Different Countries

 - India: The legal obstructions and the time consuming process of asset disposal are the foremost cause of NPA in India.
 Then there are manipulations by debtors using the political influence.
 It has been the cause of Industrial high debts.
 Apart from these, the failure of banks in getting the background checks before advancing the loans.
-This results in debtors eventually failing to pay the instalments.
+This results in debtors eventually failing to pay the installments.

 - China: In China, the State Owned Enterprises are always so sure that they will be bailed out in the case of any trouble and hence they don’t hesitate in taking high risks and do not really pay attention in increasing the profitability or operation efficiency.
 The social and political pressure on the government for restructuring the big State Owned Enterprises forces them to keep these SOEs afloat.
 Also, the bankruptcy laws in china favour the debtors.

-- Thailand: The liberalised capital and current accounts results in NPAs the most in Thailand.
+- Thailand: The liberalized capital and current accounts results in NPAs the most in Thailand.
 And then we can’t oversee the fact that the legal system in Thailand makes the credit recovery very difficult and time consuming.
 The real estate speculators also take heavy loans predicting the growth in the sector and lose it all when that doesn’t happen.

 - Korea: The longer periods of interest rate control and the allocation of selective credit gives way to the inefficient allocation of funds.
-Banks rely on collaterals and guarantee a lot and hence oversee the earning and the cash flows.
+Banks rely on collateral and guarantee a lot and hence oversee the earning and the cash flows.

 - The banks should be strengthened thus reducing the risks.
 The standards of disclosure should be raised and the reforms of the SOEs should be spearheaded by reducing their debt levels.